 Why Cultural Knowledge is Important for Representing Foreign Clients

-Providing excellent legal representation to foreign-born clients involves more than just learning their language or hiring a professional interpreter.
+Providing excellent legal representation to foreign-born clients involves more than just learning their language, using legal translation services trusted by attorneys, and understanding their industry.
 In order to fully appreciate a foreign-born client’s needs, motivations, fears, dreams, and thought process, it is necessary to have at least a basic understanding of their cultural background, which may be quite different than the culture shared by the law firm’s members.

 In addition, lawyers cannot successfully market themselves to foreign born clients without understanding the basics of the clients’ culture and the manner in which conflict is typically addressed and resolved in their country of origin.